vanHeemstraSystems/value-stream-management/README.md

 Based on "Flow Framework" at From Project to Product by Mik Kersten (eBook)

-This a accompany repository to "Value Stream Management GUI" at https://github.com/vanHeemstraSystems/value-stream-management-gui/
+This an accompany repository to "Value Stream Management GUI" at https://github.com/vanHeemstraSystems/value-stream-management-gui/